Observation (video game): Reception

-Observation received "generally favorable" reviews from critics, according to review aggregator Metacritic.
+Observation received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
 Destructoid called the game "expertly paced" but also complained of occasional hiccups when some of the puzzles became "a point-and-click-adventure-style wild goose chase."
 GameSpot praised the games visuals, saying "Observation absolutely nails its distinct lo-fi, sci-fi aesthetic," and concluding that it "is a wonderful example of how to do focused, self-contained science-fiction storytelling in a game."
-Several outlets praised the game's storytelling and plot, which was described as "gripping" by Game Informer and IGN, with PC Gamer stating "(it) kept me hooked from beginning to end".
+Several outlets praised the game's storytelling and plot, which was described as "gripping" by Game Informer and IGN, with PC Gamer stating "[it] kept me hooked from beginning to end".
 It made the Top 20 games of 2019 list for The Guardian.